-Paul E. Dangerously (who you might know better as Paul Heyman) formed the Dangerous Alliance over the span of several weeks in late 1991.
-Dangerously, who had been fired in storyline from his commentary position, was out for revenge.
-By late November, he had assembled his squad: Anderson, Eaton, Austin, Rick Rude, Larry Zbysko, and Madusa.
-At this point, in early 1992, the Alliance controls two titles in WCW, with Austin the TV Champ and Rude holding the U.S. Title.
+By early 1992, the Alliance controls two titles in WCW, with Austin the TV Champ and Rude holding the U.S. Title.
 Anderson and Eaton are chasing the tag titles, currently held by Steamboat and Rhodes.
-They won the titles at Clash of the Champions XVII in November (the last major event before Dangerously “officially” forms his stable), beating Arn and Zbysko when Steamboat showed up as a surprise partner for Rhodes after the champs broke the hand of Rhodes’ original partner, Barry Windham, earlier in the night.
-As for Simmons, he was firmly ensconced in the upper midcard at the time.
-The week before, on the prior episode of WorldWide, the Alliance jumped Simmons at the end of a TV Title match against Austin when he had the champion apparently beat.
-Steamboat and Rhodes made the save, setting the stage for this match.
+They won the titles from Arn and Zbysko at Clash of the Champions XVII in November of ’91, beating Arn and Zbysko when Steamboat showed up as a surprise partner for Rhodes after the champs broke the hand of Rhodes’ original partner, Barry Windham, earlier in the night.

 The little touches really elevate this six man, such as:

-The action here is hard-hitting and the story is fairly simple.
 With a less talented group of wrestlers, this match easily would be skippable.
-Instead, the little touches and the overarcing storyline help make this a compelling watch.
+Instead, the little touches, the overarching storyline and the overall talent of the six men involved help make this a compelling watch.

 Here’s the complete, ongoing list of matches in this project.